betula/node-shared/README.md

 **isolate**

-Run you app in isolated Dependency Injection scope.
-All instances cached for this instance application will be isolated from all cached instances in another scopes.
-All overrides defined here will be inherit for nested isolated scopes but not available for other.
-Return value can be object, function, or any other value:
+Run your app in isolated Dependency Injection scope.
+All instances cached for this instance application will be isolated from all cached instances in other scopes.
+All overrides defined here will be inherited for nested isolated scopes but not available for others.
+The return value can be object, function, or any other value:
 - For object.
-All methods will be proxied and theirs return value converted to promises of them
+All methods will be proxied and their return values converted to promises of them
 - For function.
-Function will be proxied and it return value converted to promise of it.
+The function will be proxied and return value converted to promise of it.
 - For any value.
 Return it value without any changes

 ```javascript